saidvandeklundert/fortheloveofzig/errors.md

 error.NotEven
 ```

-A type can be prefixed with the `!` operator to indicat that it is an error union.
+A type can be prefixed with the `!` operator to indicate that it is an error union.
 An error union is a type that can be either the type that is specified or any error.

 In Zig, it is very common to see functions that return error unions.
 Here is an example function that returns either a `u8` or an error: